 Enrollment Process for Individuals not Automatically Enrolled

 People who are not automatically enrolled in Medicare Part B must initiate the enrollment process.
-This means signing up during the Initial Enrollment Period (IEP), which starts three months before an individual’s 65th birthday, includes that month, and extends for three more months thereafter.
+This means signing up during the Initial Enrollment Period (IEP), which starts three months before an individual’s 65th birthday, includes that month, and extends for three more months after that.
 Failure to enroll during the IEP may result in a late enrollment penalty.

 Eligibility for Medicare Part B based on disability